datdotorg/datdot-service/README.md

 #### Run the additional scenario and connect to already running chain (optional)
 `npm run simulation -- -s 2 -c 10000 -p bootstrap.json -t`

-2. Or simply run a simsim.js where you can customize how many simulations you want to run and when
+### 2. Run a simulation (simsim.js) where you can customize how many simulations you want to run and when

 #### Start the bootstrapping nodes
 `npm run bootstrap`